tigera-cs/Windstream-Advanced/Advanced Training/6.dns-policies/README.md

 EOF
 ```

 Notice the ingress deny action for app1.
-This implies that pod1 is allowed egress communication with its own trusted domains in addition to global trsuted repos that we have previously defined.
+This implies that pod1 is allowed egress communication with its own trusted domains in addition to global .repos that we have previously defined.

 ## 6.4.
 Test